pha4ge/wastewater-guidance/README.md

 ========
 This repository hosts guidance documents and resources developed by the [PHA4GE](https://pha4ge.org/) Wastewater Surveillance Working Group.
 These documents address core challenges involved in designing effective wastewater surveillance strategies, analysis of wastewater pathogen sequencing and quantification data, and for sharing of this data with the global public health community.

 As the wastewater surveillance field rapidly progresses, it can be difficult to keep track of the current state-of-the-art methods and consensus practices.
-Our working group seeks to provide fully open and up-to-date best practice standards and protocols for the wastewater surveillance community via this live document.
+Our working group seeks to provide fully open and up-to-date best practice standards and protocols for the wastewater surveillance community via this live document repository.
 We welcome suggestions from across the wastewater research and public health community, please see the [Contributing](#contributing) section below for more information on how to contribute.

 ## Current guidance documents
 - [Surveillance Strategies](guidance_docs/SurveillanceStrategies-GuidanceDoc.md)